-Centre for Monitoring the Quality in Education
+Centre for Psychometrics and Measurements in Education

 Partnering with leading foreign research hubs and acclaimed experts in the above field, the Centre pursues a diverse academic and advisory agenda in evaluating the performance of learners and instructors across educational settings and at various levels, including under internationally recognized frameworks such as PISA and iPIPS.